ionify/ionify/README.md

 { on: "my.ion@doma.in"
 , do:
     function confirm (ion)
-      {/ This method's called for each ion    /
+      { / This method's called for each ion    /
-      // with an id matching "my.ion@doma.in"./
+      | / with an id matching "my.ion@doma.in"./
-      // It confirms the ion's developer...   /
+      | / It confirms the ion's developer . . ./

         if (ion.re.by != "a.🇬🇾.developer") return

-      ~/ before using it/
+      ~ / before using it /
-      -{ log: ion.re.is }
+      + { log: ion.re.is  }
       }
 }

 ~/ Each of the following modules could be in a/
--/ separate file fetched locally or remotely! /
++/ separate file fetched locally or remotely! /
 ~
 { re:
     { id: "my.ion@doma.in"